firecat53/dockerfiles/wireguard-client/README.md

 the inspiration and script!

 * The Wireguard kernel modules must be installed on the host system.
-* Killswitch is set using iptables in the entrypoint script.
+* If you want a killswitch, use the PreUp and PostDown directives in the wireguard config.
 * Health check is included.
 * If the environment variable `LOCAL_NETWORKS` is set (e.g. `-e LOCAL_NETWORKS=192.168.0.0/24`), a route will be added to allow local access